-We take a look at a number of excellent iPhone apps which streamline and optimize your ticket-buying experience, and turning what can be a painful experience into a pleasant one!
+We asked Dj.
+Gia Janashvili to take a look at a number of excellent iPhone apps which streamline and optimize your ticket-buying experience, and turning what can be a painful experience into a pleasant one!

 This free app will track all of your favourite bands (by scanning your iPhone music library for artists and allowing you to manually add to your favourites) – giving you real-time information of upcoming gigs and the ability to buy tickets quickly and easily.
 A handy push-notification system enables the app to send you alerts as soon as tickets go on sale, so that you don’t miss out, or forget about the event altogether.

 Verdict: A nice interface, the ability to buy through the app itself, and excellent search features (including GPS location based search) make this a top-pick for concert ticket buyers.

 Bandsintown Concerts (free)

 This free iPhone app offers concert notifications for your favourite artists from a huge and comprehensive database which seems to list almost every live music and theatre event happening in every city.

 The BandsInTown app enables you to check tour dates for virtually any artist – and you can let the app know what you like by syncing with third party services such as Last.fm, spotify, Pandora and of course iTunes.

 The app manages to offer great event and ticket coverage due to having a database which is populated via hundreds of ticket sales merchants word-wide- enabling you to search and buy from hundreds of third party ticket sites via one source- maximising the chances that you get your hands on hard-to-get tickets, and minimising your browse time.